 - 10. What is the current approach used by insurers to assess and measure cyclone, storm surge, and related flood damage risks, to what extent are individual policy level data available, and how are cyclone related risk premiums calculated in insurer pricing models? - 11.
 How should the reinsurance pool design a risk rating system for cyclone and related flood damage risks, and what are the trade-offs associated with using risk tiering and with the level of granularity used? - 12.
 How much risk exposure should primary insurers retain? - 13.
-Would implementing a reinsurance pool have any effect on the claims management process, and how could this be addressed in the reinsurance pool's design? - 14.
-What is the appropriate level of participation in the pool, and how should considerations of coverage and the amount of risk to be ceded be addressed? - 15.
+Would implementing a reinsurance pool have any effect on the claims management process, and how could this be addressed in the reinsurance pool's design?
+The claims management process should be handled by the lead/main insurer.
+There should be only one point of contact for any claims.
+Use current assessors to ensure the propriety of claim, priority and size of payment. - 14.
+What is the appropriate level of participation in the pool, and how should considerations of coverage and the amount of risk to be ceded be addressed?
+Remove cyclone and cyclone related damage from all policies in North Queensland.
+Ideally the Government should cover all risk/damages incurred by a cyclone or a cyclonic event.
+This would leave a basic policy.
+This in turn should make it a more attractive proposition to insurers and therefor more companies and competition in the NQ market. - 15.
 How should industry transition be managed and what is the best format and timeframe for it to take place?